elrorro420/elrorro420/README.md

 ## Hi there 👋
 My name is Rodrigo, I am a man passionate about technology.
-I have knowledge in C++, Java.
+I have knowledge in C++, Java and MySQL.

 ![MySQL](https://img.shields.io/badge/mysql-4479A1.svg?style=for-the-badge&logo=mysql&logoColor=white)